zognin/tp/docs/DeveloperGuide.md

 **MSS**

 1. Gym Manager chooses to view all bookings.
-2. Gym Manager chooses to view all bookings.
+2. Gym Manager enters command to see all bookings.
 3. BTBB displays all bookings.

     Use case ends.